openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>InfrastructureAvailabilityPolicy specifies the availability policy applied
+<p>infrastructureAvailabilityPolicy specifies the availability policy applied to infrastructure services which run on the hosted cluster data plane like the ingress controller and image registry controller.
-to infrastructure services which run on cluster nodes.
+Possible values are HighlyAvailable and SingleReplica.
 The default value is SingleReplica.</p>
 </td>
 </tr>
 <tr>